Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Numerical experiments with neural EnKF

 \section{Numerical experiments with neural EnKF}

 The neural EnKF is evaluated on three test cases of increasing complexity and consistently demonstrates robust DA performance, effectively preserving sharp flow structures while avoiding spurious oscillations.
-The test suite consists of three representative problems: (1) the inviscid Burgers’ equation; (2) a 1D shock tube; and (3) a 2D blast wave.
-The shock tube and blast wave experiments follow roughly the setup described by \cite{subrahmanya2025feature}; Burgers' equation was also considered by \cite{srivastava2023feature} in the context of feature informed DA for shocked flows.
+The test suite consists of three representative problems: (1) the inviscid Burgers’ equation; (2) the Sod shock tube; and (3) a 2D blast wave.